The Schwarz system: Don’t you face up to 12 years for “employing” freelancers?

 • Penalties: possible penalties for non-compliance.

 These indicators can serve as an aid in assessing and proving the true nature of the contractual relationship in a dispute with the tax authorities or the Labour Inspectorate.
 When setting up relationships for clients, we focus on several details that neither an entrepreneur nor an attorney who does not deal with taxes and levies in detail will notice at first glance.
-If you would like to If you are interested or would like to assess/set up relationships at your company, let us know.
+If there is anything you are interested in or would like to assess/set up relationships at your firm, let us know.

 The shvarcsystem may seem at first glance to be an attractive employment model, but it hides a number of risks and potential negative consequences.
 At our conference, we offered an in-depth look at this issue, highlighted the importance of complying with laws and regulations, provided advice on how sanctions can be avoided, and opened a discussion on the opportunities and challenges associated with this model.